INSTRUCTIONS FOR GRANT APPLICANTS

 Research/ Project plan

-The information provided in the research/project plan is used as the main basis for funding decisions.
+The information provided in the plan is used as the main basis for funding decisions.
 The plan can be a maximum of two pages long, excluding references (line spacing 1 and font size at least 10).
-It is to include the background, aims, methods and execution of the research, links to other research projects, the goals of researcher training and a financial plan.
+It is to demonstrate the background, aims, methods and execution of the research/project, as well as links to other projects.
+If the project applied for is part of a larger whole, the project’s total funding, which includes other possible funders, must be presented.

 If you are applying for some other project than for a research project please explain in two pages the background, aims, methods and execution of the project as well as the financial plan.